-Monk Bonasorte is in his fifth year as Senior Associate Director of Athletics at Florida State and among his responsibilities is oversight of internal operations within the athletic department and oversight of Florida State's football program.
-Currently, Bonasorte is responsible for administrative oversight of the following departments: Media Relations, Equipment, Communications, Student Services, Athletic Training, Coaches Video and Strength & Conditioning.
+Monk Bonasorte is in his seventh year as Senior Associate Director of Athletics at Florida State and among his responsibilities is oversight of internal operations within the athletic department and oversight of Florida State's football program.

 A member of Florida State's All-Time football team as named by Athlon Magazine, Bonasorte earned four varsity letters (1977-80), played in the 1977 Tangerine Bowl and two Orange Bowls (1980 and 1981) and was inducted into the FSU Athletics Hall of Fame in 1995 as one of the top defensive backs in school history.
 He ranks second in school history with 15 interceptions while his eight interceptions in 1979 ranks as the second highest single season total in school history.